meritize/concourse-dokku-resource/README.md

 * `branch`: *Optional.* The branch to push.
 * `builder`: *Optional.* The dokku builder to use, such as "dockerfile" or "herokuish".
 * `environment_variables`: *Optional.* An object whose key-value pairs will be set as environment variables for the app.
+* `environment_from_files`: *Optional.* An object with keys representing environment variable names, and values as filenames whose contents will be read and set as the values of those environment variables.

 ## Development